The Current Situation on Cape Breton Island

 J.A.
 Douglas McCurdy Sydney Airport does not have any international routes and passengers to the airport are primarily domestic.
 Any passengers who have travelled internationally are handled by the Canada Border Services Agency (CBSA) at partner airports before being granted access into Canada.

 Air Canada has announced route cancellations on both domestic and international routes.
-At this time, the Sydney to Toronto direct flight will be suspended until June 22 and will run from Monday to Friday.
+Service to Toronto operates 5 days per week and service to Halifax operates twice a week, with flights to/from Halifax on Monday and Friday.
 The Sydney to Montreal flight will not operate this year but will resume in 2021.
-Flights from Sydney to Halifax will be suspended until July 1.
 Onward connections from Halifax are continuing to be offered, but it is important for all air travellers to monitor activities of their individual air carrier for the latest information.

 Halifax Stanfield International Airport is working with the PHAC and CBSA to facilitate and implement health-screening measures at the airport.
 You can find more information about measures underway at Halifax Stanfield here.